Ashod/Now-Reading-Redux/README.md

 4. The search results may return more editions than older versions of the plugin.
 Clicking "Use This Result" adds the book in question to the library.

+5. The library page showing statistics graph.

+6. The side-bar widget showing read, current and up-next books, link to the library and search box.

 ### Changelog ###

 ### 6.1.0.0 ###